nzifvi/Robot-Utilities/README.md

 Vector data members, which are rectangular components of a vector, are stored as floats to permit a high degree of accuracy.

+##### Vector.h Function Members
+`Vector(float x, float y, float z)`
+- Constructor which allows for a Vector class-type object to be initialised

+`Vector(Vector other)`
+- Constructor which allows for a deep copy of another Vector class-type object to be initialised.
+Post copy, both Vector class-type objects will have independent memory for their data members.

+`float magnitude()`
+- Public function member which returns the magnitude of a Vector class-type object, given that all data members have been initialised.

+`float directionX()`
+- Public function member which returns the angle between the vector and the x-axis.

+`float directionY()`
+- Public function member which returns the angle between the vector and the y-axis.

+`float directionZ()`
+- Public function member which returns the angle between the vector and the z-axis.

+`float getXComponent()`
+- Encapsulation function member returning the assigned x rectangular component that was assigned.

+`float getYComponent()`
+- Encapsulation function member returning the assigned y rectangular component that was assigned.

+`float getZComponent()`
+- Encapsulation function member returning the assigned z rectangular component that was assigned.

+#### Vector.h Auxiliary Functions

+`angleBetween(Vector& v1, Vector v2&)`
+- Auxiliary function which returns the angle between 2 vectors given as arguments in the function call.

 #### Matrix.h
+Matrix is a class-type object which provides a program representation of a Matrix.
+It can be assigned a variable amount of rows and columns.

+No default constructor exists.
+The number of rows and columns to assign a Matrix class-type object must be given as arguments during initialisation.

+#### Matrix.h function members

 #### LaplaceExpander.h